webgrafia/cheshire-cat-chatbot/README.txt

 = Can I use the chat on every page? =
 Yes, you can enable the "Global Chat" option in the **Settings -> Cheshire Cat** section.

+= How do I enable the avatar feature? =
+You can enable the avatar feature in the **Configuration** section of the Cheshire Cat menu.
+After enabling it, you can upload a custom avatar image in the **Style** section.

+= What is the Playground page? =
+The Playground page is a full-page chat interface for administrators to test the chatbot.
+It's accessible from the Cheshire Cat menu in the WordPress admin area.

 == Screenshots ==

 1. The Cheshire Cat Chatbot configuration page.
 2. The chat interface in action.

 == Changelog ==

+= 0.4.1 =
+*   Added avatar functionality with customizable images
+*   Added chat bubble styling when avatar is enabled
+*   Added reset buttons for all options and color settings
+*   Added admin playground page for full-page chat testing
+*   Fixed CSS issues with chat container and avatar display

 = 0.4 =
 *   Fixes for Plugin Compliance and Security Improvement Guidelines